gerstner-hub/rocket.term/README.md

 point `BROWSER` to a program that continues running in the background to keep rocket.term available while you are looking at the URL.

+### Downloading and Uploading Attachments

+The `/upload`, `/download` and `/openfile` commands support uploading, downloading and opening file attachments.
+Files are attached to chat messages and are identified similarly to URLs with a unique number syntax like `[!4]`.

+Similarly to URL open handling the execution of rocket.term will be suspended for large file downloads, or if opening downloaded files in external applications that run in the foreground.

 ### Entering Commands

 Any normal text entered will be posted verbatim as a new chat message.
 You can